 All firms which apply to be listed on one of the LSMUL panels must comply with the LSMUL conditions regardless of whether they are engaged by the government to undertake legal work.

 Section 14 of ‘Part 1- Important Information and Guidance for Applicants’ of the Application for Inclusion (on the LSMUL) provides that as part of the application process all firms must:

 confirm that they subscribe to the National Pro Bono Resource Centre’s (as the Centre was formerly known) Aspirational Target; or

 nominate a target value of Pro Bono Work over a financial year.

-From 1 July 2014, firms with 50 or more lawyers are required to become signatories to the Target and will no longer be able to nominate their own target value of Pro Bono Work.
+Since 1 July 2014, firms with 50 or more lawyers have been required to become signatories to the Target and are no longer able to nominate their own target value of Pro Bono Work.

 You can also find more discussion of pro bono provisions in government tender arrangements, including a comparison of the arrangements put in place by the Commonwealth, Victorian, New South Wales and South Australian Governments here.